 Resistance – A price level where supply exceeds demand in which a stock has a hard time going above.

-Reverse Split R/S – When a company decreases the amount of shares in the market and increases the price of the stock such that the valuation or market capitalization of the company does not change in the process.
+Reverse Split (R/S) – When a company decreases the amount of shares in the market and proportionally increases the price of the stock such that the valuation or market capitalization of the company does not change in the process.